hiredmaybe67/hiredmaybe67.github.io/cs-job-market-myths.md

 ---
-title: Is the CS Job Market Really “Cooked”?
-(And Other Myths)
+title: Is the CS Job Market Really Cooked?
 ---

-# 🌐 Is the CS Job Market Really “Cooked”?
-(And Other Myths)

 If you spend any time online, it’s easy to feel like the CS job market is completely hopeless.
 This is 90% cope that people aren't where they want to be, and its easy to join in and blame the market instead of working hearder.

 ---

-## 💭 Where this idea comes from
+# Where this idea comes from

 A lot of the fear around the job market comes from:
 - layoffs at big tech companies